iAbasekeme/binary_trees/README.md

 * Level order traversal

-The requirements for this project re as follows:
+The requirements for this project are as follows:
 Allowed editors: vi, vim, emacs
 All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89 All your files should end with a new line